westland/westland.github.io/content/academics/Curriculum Vitae.md

 1. Introduction to the special issue on strategic planning for e-commerce business environment, Electronic Commerce Research 23 (1), 1-1, 2023
 1. Determinants of liquidity in cryptocurrency markets, Digital Finance, 1-33, 2023
 1. Blockchain for sustainable supply chain management: trends and ways forward, Electronic Commerce Research Published: May 2022 DOI: https://www.doi.org/10.1007/s10660-022-09569-1 (w / Saumyaranjan Sahoo, Satish Kumar, Uthayasankar Sivarajah, Weng Marc Lim,  Ashwani Kumar)
-1. Determinants of Liquidity in Cryptocurrency Markets, Digital Finance (forthcoming 2022)
 1. A comparative study of frequentist vs Bayesian A/B testing in the detection of E-commerce fraud, Journal of Electronic Business & Digital Economics, Vol. 1 No. 1/2, pp. 3-23. https://doi.org/10.1108/JEBDE-07-2022-0020
 1. Information loss and bias in likert survey responses.
 PLoS ONE 17(7): e0271949. https://doi.org/10.1371/journal.pone.0271949, July 2022
 1. Understanding Characteristics of Popular Streamers on Live Streaming Platforms: Evidence from Twitch.tv, Journal of the AIS, forthcoming 2022 (with K. Zhao, Y. Hu)